artyuum/request-dto-mapper-bundle/README.md

     #[Dto(subject: PostPayload::class, source: JsonSource::class, validation: true)]
     public function __invoke(PostPayload $postPayload): Response
     {
         // at this stage, your DTO has automatically been mapped and validated (if enabled)
-		// and you can safely execute your controller knowing that the submitted content
+        // and your controller can safely be executed knowing that the submitted content
         // matches your requirements (defined in your DTO).
     }
 }
 ```